NetherlandsWorldwide

 Civic integration examination in Lebanon

-Follow the steps below
+Follow the steps

 2. Prepare for the exam

-The exam consists of the following parts:
+The exam is at language level A1.
+The exam has the following parts:

 • Speaking